Pathways for Sailing Progression

 Intermediate Sailors (ages 10-17) and at least 100lbs:

 Continuing students ages 10-17 who have mastered the basics of double handed sailing are encouraged to join us in the morning for our ATG class.
-This class offers advanced Mates an opportunity to extend their skills with spinnakers, trapezes, navigation, and the basic rules of racing.
-This class meets concurrently with the 420 Race Team.
+This class offers advanced Mates an opportunity to extend their sailing skills with spinnakers, trapezes, navigation, and the basic rules of racing.
+Racing drills help sailors improve their sailing techniques.
+The class is not all about competition – but about honing sailing skills.

 Continuing and Racing: